 - Attend seminars and professional events.
 Seminars, conferences and professional events are a great way to stay current on the trends of your industry and interact with other professionals who share similar ideas and passions.

 To explore additional information related to starting your career as a lawyer, check out the Research Occupations tool on MySECO.
-If you need additional information on obtaining the proper license or certification as part of your portfolio to practice in your state, visit the Advantages of Licensure article in the Licensures and Certifications section of the Education, Training and Licensing lifecycle stage of MySECO.
+If you need additional information on obtaining the proper license or certification as part of your portfolio to practice in your state, visit the Advantages of Licensure article in the Education, Training and Licensing lifecycle stage of MySECO.
 You can also speak with a SECO career coach by calling Military OneSource at 800-342-9647 to discuss any questions or concerns you may have.
 For additional guidance, use the Live Chat feature on the MySECO website.